BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 !battle(["Billy",:TOURIST,0], "Haunted Field")

 Pick up the *Spell Tag* on 2F and another on 3F.
 There's a *Lemonade* on 4F.
+You can grab *3 Revives* on the floor of 4F, as well.

 !battle(["Trent",:COOLGUY,0], "Haunted Field")

-We can't get to the very top yet, so head back outside.
+Grab the *Misty Terrain Field Readout* at the top.
+We can't get to the very top yet, so leave.

-### Lost Souls 3

-There's one more sidequest we can take care of.
-Talk to Mosely at night nearby the Hospital of Hope if you have fully progressed so far in the *Lost Souls* sidequest.

-Go down two flights and talk to the cash register.
-Then, head back up, talk to Mosely, and enter the doors.

-!battle(["Johnson",:OFFICER,0])

-!battle(["Mitchell",:OFFICER,0])

-!battle(["Pines",:OFFICER,0])

-!battle(["Stanley",:OFFICER,0])

-!dbattle(["Gumshoe",:OFFICER,0], ["Miles",:OFFICER,0])

-Talk to Isha.
-This is all we can do for this quest right now.

-## Back Alley & Festival Plaza
+### Back Alley

 Head back to Central Square and go left and up to reach the Back Alley.
 In Rhodea's office to the left, you can get a *Carbos* from Igglybuff during the day.